nelsonfigueroa/nelson.cloud/content/links.md

 title = "Links"
 layout = "static-page"
-hideMeta = true # don't show updated date and etc summary = "A list of links that I found interesting for one reason or another."
+hideMeta = true # don't show updated date and etc summary = "Links that I found interesting for one reason or another."
 ShowReadingTime = false
 ShowWordCount = false
 ShowToc = true
 TocOpen = true
 +++

-A list of links that I found interesting for one reason or another.
+Links that I found interesting for one reason or another.

 {{< links-from-yaml >}}